Energiewende: Slowdown from 2016

 The 2016 Climate Action Plan for Germany, adopted on 14 November 2016, introduced sector targets for greenhouse gas (GHG) emissions.
 The goal for the energy sector is shown in the table.
-The plan states that the energy supply must be "almost completely decarbonised" by 2050, with renewables as its main source.
+The plan states that the energy supply must be "almost completely decarbonised" by 2050, with renewable energy as its main source.
 For the electricity sector, "in the long-term, electricity generation must be based almost entirely on renewable energies" and "the share of wind and solar power in total electricity production will rise significantly".
 Notwithstanding, during the transition, "less carbon-intensive natural gas power plants and the existing most modern coal power plants play an important role as interim technologies".